stts-se/segment_checker/README.md

 ## Tasks
 Create a demo as soon as possible

-1. Design protocol for source data [done]
+1. Design protocol for source data
 2. Send protocol for source data to Jens
 3. Create layout based on provided draft above
 4. Create simplified GUI (to run without server) [leave spectrogram for later if necessary]